mykiimike/fieldify/lib/types/README.md

 # Fieldify Type Manager

-Description du fonctionnement interne de Fieldify sur les différents types en vue de développer de nouveaux type Fieldify.
-Les types composent les schémas.
+Description of the internal operation of Fieldify on the different types in order to develop new Fieldify types.
+The types compose the schemas.

 ## Structure

 Fieldify includes an internal object allowing the type in different state.
 This [file is here](./type.js) and is a simple javascript object that must be inherited by each type during its development.